 The same day I was informed of PNES was when I learned about Dr. Moenter’s service.
 The first session we had together I spent the whole time crying, because in my time being diagnosed I had never met someone who could relate when I described my body aches, but also said I could live a full life with it.
 She said I would drive again, and I am now.
 She taught me how to listen to my body to keep my activity at bay.
 I learned how often my body was responding to things I wasn’t addressing in my personal life.

-Today I am over a year seizure free.
+Today I am over a year and-a-half seizure free.
 Although I still have some symptoms of PNES, I can mitigate them and predict their arrival, because I’ve learned my triggers.
 I can drive, which I thought was an unattainable goal when I started therapy a year ago.
 I also now have the tools to explain my activity to others, and be at peace with the boundaries I’ve set to maintain my body’s ease.